mfem/web/src/gallery.md

 [![](img/gallery/workshop21/flow-vis3-final_small.png)](img/gallery/workshop21/flow-vis3-final.png)

-*Visualization of time-averaged mean flow from a compressible, DG Navier-Stokes solver using MFEM.
+*Visualization of time-averaged mean flow from a compressible, DG Navier-Stokes solver using MFEM modeling a plasma torch.
 Image courtesy of Karl W. Schulz, as part of the 2021 MFEM Workshop Visualization Contest.*

 ----